for Metro Milwaukee businesses

 The collaborative work and power behind an organization with more than 1,800 member companies – was essential in clearing the clutter.
 While each of you was neck-deep in navigating new and murky waters, the MMAC was working with policymakers to ensure the business community was heard.
 Our partnership with local and state policymakers led to more clear reopening plans and strategies.

-Working with Medical College of Wisconsin, public health officials and other experts, MMAC helped produce guidelines and FAQs to help businesses reopen, operate safely and address issues as they emerge.
+Working with public health officials and other experts, MMAC helped produce guidelines and FAQs to help businesses reopen, operate safely and address issues as they emerge.

 As manufacturers and offices reopened, SMEs endured, adapted and inspired.
 Our member outreach program unearthed some amazing small business stories.